How to apply for a security clearance for security-sensitive explosives

 We will conduct security checks and assess your application.
 This will normally take 20–40 business days depending on:

 Once we've completed our assessment, we will notify you.
-If successful, you should receive your security clearance card in about a week.
+If successful, you should receive your security clearance notification via email.
+You can track the status of your application in the Portal under the View my applications tile.

 If your application is refused, you can apply for review of our decision (see below).